Hire Space

 Waste

 One of the other areas of immediate concern to the industry is waste.
-I recently did some research on Centennial mindsets and summarized the thinking as: "don’t waste my time, don’t waste my money, don’t waste resources".
-Events have an immediate perception as being wasteful, not least in terms of the sustainability impact of travel and production.
+I recently did some research on Centennial mindsets and summarized the thinking as: "Don’t waste my time, don’t waste my money, don’t waste resources".
+Events have an immediate perception of being wasteful, not least in terms of the sustainability impact of travel and production.
 Waste is an important way of looking at this.
 Consumers don’t mind spending, they want things to be worth it and have value.
 But if they don’t, they see it as waste and will attack any guilty brands.

 How can planners stretch out the marketing value of their events?